mlpack/mlpack/doc/user/core/trees/mean_sp_tree.md

 ## Tree traversals

-Like every mlpack tree, the `SpillTree` class provides a [single-tree and dual-tree traversal](../../../developer/trees.md#traversals) that can be paired with a [`RuleType` class](../../../developer/trees.md#rules) to implement a single-tree or dual-tree algorithm.
+Like every mlpack tree, the `MeanSPTree` class provides a [single-tree and dual-tree traversal](../../../developer/trees.md#traversals) that can be paired with a [`RuleType` class](../../../developer/trees.md#rules) to implement a single-tree or dual-tree algorithm.

- * `SpillTree::SingleTreeTraverser`
+ * `MeanSPTree::SingleTreeTraverser`
    - Implements a depth-first single-tree traverser.

- * `SpillTree::DualTreeTraverser`
+ * `MeanSPTree::DualTreeTraverser`
    - Implements a dual-depth-first dual-tree traverser.

-However, the spill tree is primarily useful because the overlapping nodes allow *defeatist* search to be effective.
+However, spill trees are primarily useful because the overlapping nodes allow *defeatist* search to be effective.
 Defeatist search is non-backtracking: the tree is traversed to one leaf only.
 For example, finding the approximate nearest neighbor of a point `p` with defeatist search is done by recursing in